verrazzano/docs/content/en/docs/customize/opensearch.md

 }
 ```

-**NOTE:** The ISM policy created via the Verrazzano custom resource contains a minimal set of configurations.
-To create a more detailed ISM policy, the OpenSearch
+**NOTE:** The ISM policy created using the Verrazzano custom resource contains a minimal set of configurations.
+To create a more detailed ISM policy,
-REST API can also be used.
+you can also use the OpenSearch REST API.
 To create a policy using the OpenSearch API, do the following:

 ```bash
 $ PASS=$(kubectl get secret \